Motherland Party (Turkey)

-The ANAP was considered a centre-right neoliberal, conservative and nationalist party that supported restrictions on the role that government can play in the economy and also supported private capital and enterprise and some public expressions of religion.
+The ANAP was considered a centre to centre-right neoliberal and liberal conservative party that supported restrictions on the role that government can play in the economy and also supported private capital and enterprise and some public expressions of religion.
+In social policy, it emphasised Islamic values, but represented a different, modern understanding of Islam compared to the Islamist parties; in economic policy it advocated liberalisation and a free market economy.
+It emphasised the liberalisation of society.
+Especially since 1991, when Turgut Özal was succeeded by Mesut Yılmaz, many liberal reforms were carried out.
 The 1983 Turkish general election was won by the new Motherland Party, led by Özal.
 Although the party was composed of a potentially disruptive mixture of Islamic revivalist and secular liberals, he was able to form a majority government, and briefly, democracy was restored.